Specialised tool · AI generative fill

 Instagram and Snapchat stickers

 Location tags, GIF stickers, countdown timers, music stickers, AR filter frames.
-SDXL handles the round corners and animated-looking shapes that LaMa sometimes over-smooths.
+The AI handles the round corners and animated-looking shapes that simpler erasers tend to over-smooth.

 Emoji reactions pasted on faces

-A coworker's shared screenshot with a 😂 slapped over someone's face — paint the emoji and SDXL rebuilds the face underneath.
+A coworker's shared screenshot with a 😂 slapped over someone's face — paint the emoji and the AI rebuilds the face underneath.
 Expect good but not photographic results; details like exact eye expression are guessed.

 Chat bubble balloons and message overlays

 WhatsApp, iMessage, Telegram, WeChat bubble shapes covering the background of a screenshot.
-SDXL reconstructs the app UI or wallpaper behind the bubble.
+The AI reconstructs the app UI or wallpaper behind the bubble.

 Platform watermarks and branding